 Contrary to superstition, toads do not cause warts on humans.

 The species was first described in 1882 by Massachusetts herpetologist Mary H. Hinckley.
 The name she gave it, fowleri, or "Mr. Fowler's Toad," honors the naturalist Samuel P. Fowler (1800–1888).
-A native of Essex County, MA, he was a steadfast promoter of his county's natural history society.
-He also published extensively on the subject of the New England Puritan witchcraft trials.
+A native of Essex County, Massachusetts, he was a steadfast promoter of his county's natural history society, and he published extensively on the subject of the New England Puritan witchcraft trials.

 Like other small amphibians, this toad provides food for several species of predators, including birds, snakes, fish, and mammals.
 As a hunter itself, this toad checks the populations of many insect species.